malter134/whoamI/README.md

 ## Summary

 Here we propose a model of TF-agents to play the famous game "Who am I?".
-Our version goes beyond the "basic" game because we will use other capabilities provided by AI (training of concurrent dynamic agents, image recognition and language models), to be able to apply this type of game to: a configurable number of characters (larger or smaller than the base game) and any photo of characters in a scene (so we can play with a family photo for example if we want)
+Our version goes beyond the "basic" game because we will use other capabilities provided by AI (training of concurrent dynamic agents, image recognition and language models), to be able to apply this type of game to: a configurable number of characters (larger or smaller than the base game) and any photo of characters in a scene (so we can play with a family photo for example if we want).

+Only a summarize of activities is provided here.
+Works are developed in the Colab file: [Colab Whoami model with TF agents](https://github.com/malter134/whoamI/Whomai model with TF agents.ipynb)

 ## Background